RitoShark/lol-blender/README.md

 # LoL Blender - Blender Addon

-A comprehensive Blender addon for importing and exporting League of Legends game files.
+A comprehensive Blender addon based on lol2gltf for importing and exporting League of Legends game files.
 Supports character models, skeletons, animations, and static objects.

+## Credits

+- **pyritofile** - For League of Legends file format support
+- **lol2gltf** by Crauzer - For reliable SKL/SKN conversion
+- **LoL Blender Contributors** - For development and testing

 ## Features